Interracial marriage: Germany

 The administrations of the German colonies in Africa and the South Seas enacted bans on marriages with non-European natives in the early 20th century.
 When the issue was debated in the Reichstag in 1912, this ban was rejected by a majority and an inclusive marriage law was demanded (see German interracial marriage debate (1912)).
 However, it never came to pass because of the beginning of World War I a few years later.

 The race laws of the United States, the global leader in codified racism, fascinated the Nazis.
 The National Socialist Handbook for Law and Legislation of 1934–1935, edited by the Nazi Party lawyer Hans Frank, contains a pivotal essay by Herbert Kier on the recommendations for race legislation which devoted a quarter of its pages to U.S. legislation, including its anti-miscegenation laws and racial segregation.
 Nazi Germany introduced the Nuremberg Laws in 1935, among which was the Law for the Protection of German Blood and German Honour that banned marital as well as extramarital relations between Germans (incl. people deemed to be racially similar, colloquially Aryans) and Jews.
-Although Slavs could be in theory included as Aryans, Nazi Germany's legal practice consisted in strict segregation of Germans and most subjugated Slavs and harsh punishment for miscegenation, as exemplified by the Polish decrees of 1940.
+Although Slavs could be in theory included as Aryans, (Note: The term 'Arier', i.e. 'Aryan', was never used in important legal documents.
+Instead, one usually encounters the term 'artverwandtes Blut', i.e. roughly 'kindred blood' or 'blood of related stock', which includes, in theory, all native Europeans except for Jews and Gypsies.)
+Nazi Germany's legal practice consisted in strict segregation of Germans and most subjugated Slavs and harsh punishment for miscegenation, as exemplified by the Polish decrees of 1940.

-Iberian Peninsula

-Interracial marriage existed to some extent in the early part of the history of Iberia, particularly the Islamic period from the 8th to 14th centuries and in the early modern era, during which minorities of north African origin resided in Portugal and southern Spain.

-Portuguese colonies

-According to Gilberto Freyre, a Brazilian sociologist, miscegenation was commonplace in the Portuguese colonies, and was even supported by the court as a way to boost low populations and guarantee a successful and cohesive settlement.
-Thus, settlers often released African slaves to become their wives.
-The children were guaranteed full Portuguese citizenship, provided the parents were married.
-Some former Portuguese colonies have large mixed-race populations, for instance, Brazil, Cape Verde, Mozambique, Timor Leste, Macau and São Tomé and Príncipe.
-In the case of Brazil, the influential "Indianist" novels of José de Alencar (O Guarany, Iracema, and Ubirajara) perhaps went farther than in the other colonies, advocating miscegenation in order to create a truly Brazilian race.
-Mixed marriages between Portuguese and locals in former colonies were very common in all Portuguese colonies.
-Miscegenation was still common in Africa until the independence of the former Portuguese colonies in the mid-1970s.